 A well-equipped dispensary on campus, which offers a variety of services and art hazards information, operates in Penrose 001.
 It is staffed part-time with a registered nurse, a physician and a counselor.
 Information about dispensary hours or any other health-related issue can be found by calling 215-782-2825

-Student Life, located on the third floor of Tyler Hall, handles most of the non-academic, extracurricular activities including: entertainment, assisting and developing student organizations, off-campus jobs and housing, museum bus trips, and the production of student publications.
+Student Life, located on the third floor of Tyler Hall, handles most of the non-academic, extracurricular activities, including: entertainment, student organization assistance and development, off-campus jobs and housing, museum bus trips, and student publications production.

-(see Tyler School of Art section in this Bulletin.)
+For information on student organizations, go to the Tyler School of Art section in this Bulletin.